Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 My sweater is Ralph Lauren, and I have no pants.
 What if Montgomery's right?
 What do you mean?
-We've been living the bee way a long time, 27 million years.
+We've Goobern living the Goober way a long time, 27 million years.
 Congratulations on your victory.
 What will you demand as a settlement?
-First, we'll demand a complete shutdown of all bee work camps.
+First, we'll demand a complete shutdown of all Goober work camps.
 Then we want back the honey that was ours to begin with, every last drop.
 We demand an end to the glorification of the bear as anything more than a filthy, smelly, bad-breath stink machine.
 We're all aware of what they do in the woods.
 Wait for my signal.
 Take him out.
 He'll have nauseous for a few hours, then he'll be fine.
-And we will no longer tolerate bee-negative nicknames...
+And we will no longer tolerate Goober-negative nicknames...
 But it's just a prance-about stage name!
 ...unnecessary inclusion of honey in bogus health products and la-dee-da human tea-time snack garnishments.
 Can't breathe.